JeanNikiema/mimicinicd11/README.md

 - Step 2.2: The reverse engineering process involved utilizing the existing mappings of ICD-10-CM codes to ICD-11, obtained through the previous process, in order to identify mappings for ICD-10-CM concepts that did not have any existing mappings.
 Then, when no mapping has been found for ICD-10-CM, we use the structure of ICD-10-CM to assign the mapping of parent codes when they exist.
 This step is performed until no new mappings can be retrieved by the process.
 - Step 2.i: The manual mapping process consisted of using the coding system developed by WHO to find correspondences for the ICD-10 and ICD-9 codes without mappings to ICD-11.
 The mapping process was performed by two annotators and validated by consensus.
 The mappings exclusively applied to ICD-10-CM and ICD-9-CM codes that were not mapped to ICD-11 via the automatic steps and were present in more than 500 stays.

-## Table ICD-11 code for each comorbidity category in Charlson and Elixhauser.
+## Table of ICD-11 code for each comorbidity category in Charlson and Elixhauser.

 This table is created using the mappings tables between ICD-10-CM/ ICD-9-CM to ICD-11